Azure/mlops-v2/README.md

 It accomplishes these goals with a template-based approach for end-to-end data science, driving operational efficiency at each stage.
 You should be able to get up and running with the solution accelerator in a few hours.

-## 👤 Getting started: Azure Machine Learning - classical machine learning demo
+## 👤 Getting started: Azure Machine Learning Pattern Demo

 The demo follows the classical machine learning or computer vision pattern with Azure Machine Learning.